Wildlife Migration and Movement

 Oregon Coast

 Humboldt or coastal marten are a sub-species of American marten and make their home along the coast of Oregon and northern California.
-With an estimated total Oregon population of only 71 individuals, every loss is significant.
-Currently, one of the largest contributors to mortality among Humboldt marten are vehicle strikes.
+With an estimated total Oregon population of only 71 individuals, the loss of even a single individual is significant.
+Currently, one of the largest contributors to mortality among Humboldt marten are vehicle strikes on Highway 101 and along the TransPacific Parkway near North Bend.
+This project is focused on potential crossing locations between the Siuslaw River and Coos Bay on Highway 101.

-• The goal of this project is to reduce vehicle-related mortality of Humboldt marten and other wildlife by retrofitting existing highway infrastructure like culverts and bridges or building new structures in areas where marten are known to be present.
+The goal of this project is to reduce vehicle-related mortality of Humboldt marten and other wildlife by retrofitting existing highway infrastructure like culverts and bridges or building new structures in areas where marten presence is documented.